Storytimes

 Call 447-5552 or email tnarducci@conwaypubliclibrary.org with questions.

-Join us for a lap-sit storytime for babies and toddlers (0-3) and their caregivers to explore stories, songs, various activities, and all-around fun.
+Join us for a lap-sit storytime for babies and toddlers (0-3) and their caregivers to explore stories, songs, various, and all-around fun.
+Appropriate for young children and their families.
+Caregiver involvement is highly encouraged as a way to promote bonding and the modeling of listening, engagement and learning.

 Storytime . . .